 Community Colleges Offer Education for Environmental Managers

 Environmentally friendly initiatives have been brewing for quite some time, but a truly forward-thinking, earth-friendly economy requires a new breed of managers.
-"Green-collar" jobs have garnered the nation's attention, and some of our premier cutting-edge community colleges and vocational institutions are answering the call.
+"Green-collar" jobs have garnered the nation's attention, and some community colleges and vocational institutions are answering the call.

 A New Trend of "Green" Jobs and Education

 The federal government is also heeding the green light, pouring $500 million into education designated for green jobs.
 The sector is predicted to quadruple over the next decade, totaling about 1.3 million people, according to the Lawrence Berkeley National Laboratory in a March 2010 report financed by the Energy Department.